egaruba/HackerRank_JAVA_solutions/README.md

 }
 ```
 ### Explanation
 The calculateTotalSales function is designed to take an array of sales figures as input and iterate through the array, summing up the sales figures.
-The main method provides an example array dailySales, and the result is displayed, demonstrating the approach to calculate total sales for a day in the context of a point-of-sale system.
+The main method provides an example array dailySales, and the result is displayed, demonstrating the approach to calculate total sales in a day for a point-of-sale system.